 Mothers in the program share their unique voices through music as they tell their stories.
 Their songs connect them to partners, family members, and other mothers, helping strengthen social networks.
 As mothers sing their lullabies to their child, they strengthen bonds and expose children to new vocabulary, wordplay, and vivid imagery at a time when they are acquiring language.

-Intersection is working with Kyshona Armstrong, Rachel Rodriguez and Rose Rodriguez and mothers at Renewal House and the Tennessee Justice Center.
+Intersection is working with Kyshona Armstrong, Rachel Rodriguez, Rosa Rodriguez and Amyliza de Jesus and mothers at Renewal House, the Tennessee Justice Center and the Hispanic Family Foundation.
 Future phases will expand to diverse families and locations across Nashville.
 Other Lullaby programs have taken place in healthcare settings, homeless shelters, foster care, and correctional facilities, and have engaged artists with styles as diverse as Fiona Apple, Angélique Kidjo, and Joyce DiDonato.

 Learn more at the Lullaby Project website.

 Versión en español

 Lullabies are not just for babies.
 The music and lyrics resonate, affecting everyone involved: parents, grandparents, musicians, and caregivers.